Nehaharish98/REST-Service-Access-with-JsonWebToken/notes.md

     - --url: where the transport list is there
     - --header: here the bearer token which is generated is pasted
     - A bearer token is a security token used for authorization that allows anyone possessing it to access protected resources.
 It acts as a credential, granting access to the bearer without requiring further identification (The most common OAuth 2 token type)

+# scripting steps or thoughts
+- get the OAuth token using requests(get)
+- check token validity ?
+- get transport data from the api
+- parse json and print
+- tabulate